Children of the Dog Star: Availability

-For a long time, Children of the Dog Star remained unavailable due to complex copyright issues.
-But TVNZ released the series on DVD (as of 3 July 2009), and syndicated the show to certain North American PBS stations.
+For a long time, Children of the Dog Star remained unavailable due to complex copyright issues, but TVNZ released the series on DVD (as of 3 July 2009), and syndicated the show to certain North American PBS stations.

 The series was also broadcast in Czechoslovakia, Malaysia, Bulgaria, the Netherlands, Hong Kong, Australia, Poland, Canada, Greece and the United Kingdom during the mid and late 1980s.
 Dubbings were made in Czech and Slovak.

-Since 2011 the series has been available on YouTube.
+Since 2011, the series has been available on YouTube.

-Influences

-The main idea for the plot, that of space probes sent out from Sirius to educate primitive people, is lifted from the 1976 book The Sirius Mystery by Robert K. G. Temple.

-The name Kolob appears to be taken from the Church of Jesus Christ of Latter-day Saints cosmology, and may mean "dog".

-Stephen King's The Tommyknockers, which was released three years later, has similarities to the story.

 Awards

 It won the Golden Gate Award at the San Francisco International Film Festival in 1984, as well as the New Zealand Feltex 1984 best drama award.

-Adaptations

-Book
+Adaptation

 A novelisation, written by Marie Stuttard, was released in 1985 (ISBN 0-340-38490-5).

-Trivia

-The closing credits of each episode incorrectly shows MCMLXXIV in the copyright notice which translates to 1974.

-The videogame Ronny and Gretchen play in the grocery store is The Pit.